WELCOME TO THE BRAINTREE AND DISTRICT AMATEUR RADIO SOCIETY

 NEWS HEADLINES!!!

 You may have noticed that our normal website has changed and we have fewer pages.
 This is because we have had to switch platforms and had to rebuild a temporary site.
-We will be working behind the scenes to build a new, refreshed site to be published next year.
+We are working behind the scenes to build a new, refreshed site to be published later in the year.

 SO WHAT IS AMATEUR RADIO ???